-In Kent and Medway, academies are generally independent of the local authorities in most respects, although a few are directly sponsored.
-However, they all required to obey the same Admissions Code and are members of the Kent or Medway co-ordinated admisisons scheme for all schools.
+In Kent and Medway, academies are generally independent of the local authorities in most respects, although a few are directly sponsored by the Authorities (as far as I can see this just means they appoint a governor who does not necessarily report back, and have no other control).
+However, they all required to obey the same Admissions Code and are members of the Kent or Medway coordinated admissions scheme for all schools.
 As the two Local Authorities diversify into an increasingly splintered education provision under the academy programme, there are now many types of local model, as explained below.

 Old Style Academies

 First up are the “old style” secondary academies.
 The rationale for these was originally based on replacing failing schools in socially deprived urban areas, although this definition became stretched as government sought to increase the number with,, for example, the Knole Academy in Sevenoaks not qualifying on any of the three counts.
-The earliest academies have either been completely rebuilt or had plans approved to secure a rebuild on a very generous budget of the order of £30 million each.
+The earliest academies have either been completely rebuilt or had plans approved to secure a rebuild on a very generous budget of the order of £30 million each, Isle of Sheppey Academy doing best with premises at a cost of £54 million.
 Those approved later have still been generously treated usually benefiting from a major rebuild, usually of £15 million or more.
-Most of these academies have sponsors who have been given control of the institution for a donation of the order of £2 million, waived in the case of charities or churches.
+Most of these academies have main sponsors who have been given control of the institution for a donation of the order of £2 million, waived in the case of charities or churches.

-The old style academies are: Bishop of Rochester Academy, Chatham; Brompton Academy, Gillingham; Cornwallis Academy, Maidstone; Dover Christ Church Academy; The Duke of York's Royal Military School, Dover (fully boarding, previously Independent, with a tradition of admitting children of military families – unusually has vacancies and is all ability if you want something different in the state sector); Folkestone Academy (incorporating Folkestone Primary Academy); Isle of Sheppey Academy; The John Wallis C of E Academy Ashford (incorporating the previous Linden Grove Primary School, Ashford absorbed as part of an all-through school); The Knole Academy, Sevenoaks; Leigh Academy, Dartford; Longfield Academy, Dartford; Marlowe Academy, Ramsgate; Marsh Academy, Romney Marsh; New Line Learning Academy, Maidstone; Orchards Academy, Swanley; St Augustine Academy, Maidstone; Strood Academy; Skinners Kent Academy, Tunbridge Wells; Spires Academy, Canterbury; and Wilmington Academy, Dartford.
+The old style academies are: Bishop of Rochester Academy, Chatham; Brompton Academy, Gillingham (sponsored by University of Kent); Cornwallis Academy, Maidstone; Dover Christ Church Academy; The Duke of York's Royal Military School, Dover (fully boarding, previously Independent, with a tradition of admitting children of military families, associated with Dover Federation of the Arts); Folkestone Academy (all through, incorporating the previous Folkestone Primary Academy); Isle of Sheppey Academy; The John Wallis C of E Academy Ashford (all through, incorporating the previous Linden Grove Primary School, Ashford); The Knole Academy, Sevenoaks; Leigh Academy, Dartford; Longfield Academy, Dartford; Marlowe Academy, Ramsgate (wound up in August 2015); Marsh Academy, Romney Marsh; New Line Learning Academy, Maidstone; Orchards Academy, Swanley; St Augustine Academy, Maidstone; Strood Academy (Sponsored by University of Creative Arts); Skinners Kent Academy, Tunbridge Wells; Spires Academy, Canterbury; and Wilmington Academy, Dartford.